 The snagging list will cover all the external elevations of your home including the roof, garage, the garden areas and landscaping.
 Once the external areas have been snagged for defects the internal areas will be covered.
 This is a thorough inspection of plaster and decorations including wall tilling and all fixtures and fittings.

-We have put together a checklist so you can gain an understanding of the depth in which snagging inspections go into.
-You can view the list HERE
+We have put together a snagging checklist so you can gain an understanding of the depth in which snagging inspections go into.

 How Long Does A Snagging Inspection Take?